Physics Graduate Scholarships and Awards

-The deadline to submit applications is Oct 31 for the Spring 2020 term.
+The deadline to submit applications is June 3 for the Fall 2020 term.
 Students cannot apply for an award designated by nomination only.
 (See Donor Awards page for details on application and nomination process.)

 Please click on an award's name to see the full terms of reference for the award.
 Make sure you read the terms of reference carefully as late or incomplete applications may not be accepted.

 Private Awards for Facutly of Science Students (including Physics Students)

 From the list below, we encourage Physics students to apply for the William & Ada Steele Memorial, the Micheal Stevenson, and the IODE Seaman Morley Scott Memorial scholarships.